 Malabsorption limits the number of calories and nutrients your body can absorb.
 During malabsorptive procedures, the surgeon reroutes the small intestine so that fewer calories and nutrients are absorbed.

-Patients who undergo bariatric surgery, either laparoscopic gastric bypass, the laparoscopic gastric banding or the laparoscopic gastric sleeve, experience significant weight loss after surgery.
-All three operations decrease the size of the functional stomach, causing an individual to feel full faster.
+Patients who undergo bariatric surgery, either laparoscopic gastric bypass or the laparoscopic gastric sleeve, experience significant weight loss after surgery.
+Both operations decrease the size of the functional stomach, causing an individual to feel full faster.
 This lowers the amount of food that one consumes and can significantly lower the number of calories consumed.

 Weight Loss Strategy and Treatment

-Frequent and regular physical activity is beneficial to most anyone—whether they are pre- or postsurgery.
+Dietary restriction is likely more important for weight-loss than burning calories with exercise.
+Frequent and regular physical activity is beneficial to most anyone—whether they are pre- or post-surgery.
 Generally, an exercise program includes cardiovascular exercise such as walking, swimming, or cycling, strength training using resistance bands, weights, or machines, and stretching.
 Speak with your primary care physician before beginning any physical activity.